rdkit/homebrew-rdkit/README.md

 ### Optional installs

 - `--with-java` will install the Java wrapper.
 - `--with-inchi` will install the InChI support.
-It will NOT use system InChI even it is present.
-Instead, it will always download InChI from http://inchitrust.org.
+This will download InChI from http://inchitrust.org if necessary.
+- `--with-avalon` will install the Avalon toolkit support.
+This will download the Avalon Toolkit source.

 ### Errors you might encounter